 It’s frustrating for parents, teachers, and tutors to see well-intentioned and bright students struggle.
 Often stress comes from missed deadlines, incomplete notes, or inefficient study patterns.
 Compass tutors transform and sharpen students’ organizational and study habits so that students can assume control of their coursework and calendar.
-Today more than ever, students of all ages struggle to adapt to drastic changes in their daily routines: remote schooling, starting at a new school, or balancing school with other activities.
-How can the modern student plan out their days and work when everything is in a state of flux?
+Students of all ages struggle to adapt to changes in their daily routines.
+Starting at a new school or balancing schoolwork with other activities, like participation in sports and extracurriculars, can shift the delicate balance a student had previously developed.
+How can students plan out their days and workload while dealing with new challenges?

 Compass offers a personalized Study Skills and Organizational Coaching (SSOC) program for students to improve their study habits, learn project and time management systems, and adopt organizational methods to scaffold their academic efforts.
 A Compass-trained SSOC tutor will work to understand your student’s strengths, weaknesses, and concerns, and then respond with recommendations tailored to their learning style.
 They will collaborate with your student to identify the actions and concrete tools necessary for balancing school and extracurricular commitments.

 Just like Compass test prep tutoring, Compass’s SSOC program is highly individualized.
 But we do recommend that SSOC tutors and students establish a consistent schedule to reinforce good time management habits, perhaps twice per week for an hour or less per session.
 A tutor can provide support throughout an academic semester or through difficult or pivotal academic periods.
 Adjustments to the program, such as shifting from two sessions per week to one session per week, are possible—but they should be made thoughtfully.